Ljmn30/yolo-optimizer-comparison/README.md

 ### Computing Continuum Analysis: From Cloud to Edge Deployment.

 #### Inference Performance Evaluation
-All measurements obtained using TensorRT-optimized models in FP32 precision.
-Composite scores calculated using:
+All measurements were obtained using TensorRT-optimized models in FP32 precision.
+Composite scores were calculated using:

 $$
 \mathrm{Score} = 100 - \left(